damonallison/swift-fundamentals/README.md

     * No header files.
     * Functions are first class.
     * String interpolation.
+    * Tuples allow for simple data structures and multiple return values.

 * Strongly Typed (this will upset the dynamic language people)
   * Generics
   * Type inference
   * No need for non-mutable and mutable versions of the same classes.

-* Interoprable with Objective-C.
+* Interoprable with Objective-C. Swift was built to interoperate with Objective-C. Apple could not simply update the entire cocoa library, therefore swift bridges with Objective-C nicely.

 * Based on ARC - still subject to retain cycles.
 Apple provides "capture lists" to allow developers to specify capture semantics.

 ## Swift, The Tools ##

-9/9 - Swift 1.0.

-[lattner]: http://www.nondot.org/sabre/ "Chris Lattner's Homepage"

-Swift is indeed a new programming language, however many of the "new features" have existed for years in other programming languages.
-Chris Lattner, swift's
+"Swift is indeed a new programming language, however many of the "new features" have existed for years in other programming languages." - Chris Lattner

-## Getting Started ##

-Open `swift-fundamentals-workspace.xcworkspace` to get started.
-This workspace has two top level elements:

-1. Playground.
-This is simply a scratchpad for you to try new ideas as you're reading over the swift-fundamentals source.

-2. `swift-fundamentals` - project and target for all the fundamentals source code.

-`swift-fundamentals` is a Mac command line target.
-Just run it.

 -------------

-# Swift Notes #

-## Likes ##

-Cleaning up C's mess.
-    * Type inference.

-* String interpolation, comparison.

-* No header files
-* Tuple members can be given names - simple way to create a lightweight data structure.
-* Strings are value types.
-* Strongly typed collections (array, dictionary)
-* Generics

-## Dislikes ##

-* Doesn’t take a stand (semicolons allowed, not required, if () allowed, not required).
-  At least {} around blocks are required.

-* typealias
-* Default indenting for switch, will/didLet, and other multi-nested control structures.

-## Undecided ##

-* Specifying a “second name” for a method parameter.

 ## Next Steps ##